armijnhemel/proximity_matcher_webservice/README.md

 # Webservice for proximity matching using TLSH and Vantage Point Trees

-This repository contains a proof of concept webservice for proximity matching to quickly find the closest match for a file in a collection of known files.
+This repository contains a proof of concept webservice for proximity matching to quickly find the closest match for a hash in a collection of known hash.

 One use case could be to find the closest match for an open source license text in a collection of known license texts (as license texts tend to very